AlekhyaPajjuri/ternary/README.md

 #Ternary Programming Language
 Ternary is a programming language consisting of the ASCII characters 0, 1, and 2.
 It is based on the concepts of the *BF* (1993), *Ook!* (2009), and *P''* (1964) programming languages.
-It can be considered a trivial BF command substitution and an elementary cellular automaton similar to Rule 110 (which uses 3 bits to represent 8 states).
+It can be considered a trivial BF command substitution and has similarities with the Rule 110 elementary cellular automaton (which uses 3 bits to represent 8 states).

 **Hello World:**
 ```binary